 We believe that recovery does not have a one-size-fits-all approach and reject necessary adherence to abstinence-only models of recovery.

 We believe that someone’s recovery is their choice alone.

 We believe that someone’s choice of recovery can include: continued consumption with less risk of infection, lessened consumption, varied route of consumption, following a medication-assisted treatment plan, abstaining from only one particular substance, or abstaining from all mind-altering substances.

-We believe that resuming use does not equate failure in recovery but it simply reinforces our belief in the relentlessness of the disease.
+We believe that resuming use does not equate failure in recovery but it simply reinforces our belief in the relentlessness of substance use disorders.

-We believe that we best combat the isolating nature of addiction through intimate connection.
+We believe that we best combat the isolating nature of substance use through intimate connection.